nothua/KYC360MockAPI/README.md

 # DOCUMENTATION

 This is an exercise building a REST API endpoints serving Entity data from a mocked database.
 The API provides endpoints to manage entities with basic information such as names, addresses and dates.
 It includes classes for entities, addresses, dates and names.
 As well as a repository interface (IEntityRepository) and a mock implementation (MockEntityRepository).
+Also including database interface (IDatabase) alongside it's mock implementation (MockDatabase) with logging, retry and error handling.
 The API also includes a controller (EntityController) with endpoints for CRUD operations on entities and endpoints for searching and filtering entities.
+Test Cases for common scenarios are also contained in Tests/EntityControllerTests with mock entities generation using Bogus library in Tests/MockDatabaseGenerator.
 ## Classes
 ### Entity
 Implements the `IEntity` interface and provides details of an entity.